carloscfgos1980/next-todo-tutorial/README.md

 form action={createTodo}

 * VERY IMPORTANT: Every change happens in the server (API) sho we don't need to worry about handle state in the client (app).

+7. Create functionality to update the state (PATCH) app/page.tsx:
+7.1 Create the async function
+async function toggleTodo(id: string, complete: boolean) {
+  "use server"
+  // console.log(id, complete)

+  await prisma.todo.update({ where: { id }, data: { complete } })
+}
+7.2 Pass the function to TodoItems like a prop:
+<TodoItem key={todo.id} {...todo} toggleTodo={toggleTodo}

+<TodoItem.tsx>:
+7.3 Add ToggleTodo to the description of the data (typeScript) type TodoItemProps = {
+    id: string
+    title: string
+    complete: boolean
+    toggleTodo: (id: string, complete: boolean) => void }
+7.4 Add toggleTodo to the function prop: export function TodoItem({ id, title, complete, toggleTodo }: TodoItemProps)

+7.5 Add to the check box the state of the data
+                defaultChecked={complete}

+7.6 Add the onChange funtion to catch the changes:
+                onChange={e => toggleTodo(id, e.target.checked)}

+# THE END